Programs of Study

 Two degrees and six majors are administered by the School of Liberal Arts:

-- Bachelor of Arts (B.A.) degree is offered in Communications, English and History (optional Secondary Teacher Education Certification in English and History).
+- Bachelor of Arts (B.A.) degree is offered in Communication, English and History (optional Secondary Teacher Education Certification in English and History) and Interdisciplinary Studies.

 - Bachelor of Science (B.S.) degree is offered in Criminal Justice and Psychology.